“Perhaps they were right putting love into books. Perhaps it could not live anywhere else.”

 “D.A.
 Hickman’s poems brilliantly illuminate a subject that eludes us all–time.
 A vivid and intimate examination of time’s boundaries, time’s passage, this beautifully curated collection will change the way you think about the past, experience the present, and meet the future.
 Spellbinding and provocative, ANCIENTS OF THE EARTH will fill you with wonder, time and time again.” ―Laurie Buchanan, PhD, author

 2015: My memoir of loss and spiritual inquiry is a deep dive into the spiritual wilderness of untimely endings.
-The Silence of Morning: A Memoir of Time Undone also points to grief as a teacher–stern, complex, and ever-challenging.
+The Silence of Morning: A Memoir of Time Undone also explores grief as a teacher―stern, complex, yet forgiving and hopeful.

 An unforgettable meditation on life and death: the powerful role love plays in attaining spiritual freedom.